Gebort/FESTU.Navigator/README.md

 <br>

 The built route thanks to the SceneView AR library is displayed in 3D space in front of the user.
-Finding the shortest route is done using the A* algorithm, path smoothing is done using Bezier curves
+Finding the shortest route is done using the A* algorithm, path smoothing is done using Bezier curves.

 <p align="middle">
   <img src="https://user-images.githubusercontent.com/35885530/179328566-72e66c07-088d-498d-a7eb-955cbcbf8fb4.png" width="300" />